zhoulongyu/JCAS_UAV/README.md

-# Jpint Sensing and communication for cooperative UAV networks (To be continued...)
+# Joint Sensing and communication for cooperative UAV networks (To be continued...)
 Code for [*Integrated communication and sensing in UAV Swarms for Cooperative Multiple Targets Tracking*]()
 ## Basic
 partical raw sensing dataset has been updload, including UWB and MPU 6050.
+Some data for target detection and target information collection will be updated.

 The phases of antennas can be adjusted based on MIMO simulation.